jg210/react-game/README.md

 Commits to the master branch are built by travis and published using github pages.

-Configure the following environment variables in travis:
+Need to configure the following environment variables in travis:

 * GITHUB_TOKEN - for upload artifacts to github pages (master branch only).
 * GOOGLE_ANALYTICS_TRACKING_ID - the ID is available from the GA console under Tracking Info > Tracking Code (master branch only).